GibusTY/text-BNF-converter/README.md

 create a series of objects meant to emulate the text's "code" through a BNF translation, before finally performing the translated code via execution of the created objects.

 expr1.txt through expr4.txt are all test files used the projects given.
-They should function according to program specifications if either are used as input within any language's respective 'Interpreter' file.
+They should function according to program specifications if any are used as input within any language's respective 'Interpreter' file.

 BNF Used: